seth-mc/base-bot/README.md

 3. Tinker with the code.
 If you want to make changes and push them back, you will need to folow the cool coding approach.

 #### The cool coding approach:
+1. Ensure you have Git installed
 ```
 git --version
 ```
-1. Create a new file for your GitHub documents.
+2. Create a new file for your GitHub documents.
-2. Copy the filepath by going Edit > click "Alt" and select 'Copy "GitHub" as Filename'.
+3. Copy the filepath by going Edit > click "Alt" and select 'Copy "GitHub" as Filename'.
-3. open Terminal.
+4. open Terminal.
 Enter the following:
 ```
 cd [paste FILEPATH to GitHub]
 ```
-4. clone the repo on in to your GitHub file:
+5. clone the repo on in to your GitHub file:
 ```
 git clone https://github.com/seth-mc/base-bot.git
 ```